Flunzmas/packerl/README.md

 1. Clone the repository, checkout the `packerl_tcp_sack_bug` branch and initialize the submodules.
 2. Create the conda environment that provides the required python packages, and activate it.
 5. Install the framework in debug mode to enable `NS_LOG` prints.
-6. Run the experiment that triggers the failed assertion.
+6. Run an experiment that triggers the failed assertion.

 **In Code:**